nerdfiles/antigrid/readme.markdown

 information's inherent meaning for experience architecture.

 Look at ``text-align`` grids ­ here information demands informs the complexity of a grid needed.
-So what is the use-case of a 16 or 12 column grid system?
+So what is the use-case of a 16 or 12 column grid system when design converges on 2-column, 3-column choices ­ design away the paradox of choice!

+Can information be semantically architected before framework considerations? ­

+    All of those things are meant for grids!

+    But *when* in the implementation?

+    Principle: Code (semantic) markup first, design later.

+Now choose yr grid.

 ##Where is the precision?